Apollo1840/machine_learning_theory/dl/regularization.md

 - **InstanceNorm**: (Similar to LayerNorm) Every feature of a single layer with a single input is normalized across each other within one channel.
 - **GroupNorm**: Grouped instanceNorm, ie. some channels are grouped.

+### BatchNorm
+- There is a trainable re-scaling step.
-(P.S.
-In the inferencing stage of a BatchNorm, the moving average during training is used, instead of the inferencing batch)
+- In the inferencing stage of a BatchNorm, the moving average during training is used, instead of the inferencing batch.
+- Obviously, BatchNorm is not suitable for sequential input, where number of tokens is not stable.

-- Dropout
+### Dropout

+Randomly deactivate a fraction of neurons of a layer whenever tensor pass forward during the training phase.

+It prevents the network from becoming overly reliant on specific neurons, thus promoting the learning of more robust and general features and reducing overfitting.

 ## Penalty
 - L1